 This was the last ancient point of interest I had here.
-Later, I got a lunch and explored bits of the city centre.
+Later, I got lunch and explored bits of the city centre.

-My plan for the rest of the day was to enjoy some cool architecture - particularly, I had in mind the duo of freshly completed, 256m/840ft tall Raffles City Towers.
+My plan for the rest of the day was to enjoy some cool modern architecture - particularly, I had in mind the duo of freshly completed, 256m/840ft tall Raffles City Towers.

 but getting towards them was appealing as well, as my path was lined with other structures worth a look.